The Lawrence Hall of Science

-Uncle Al's Star Wheels are inexpensive star maps, adjustable for any time of night in any month of the year.
+Make and use your own Uncle Al’s Hands-On Universe Star Wheels to have a working star map for anytime of night, any month.
+Find constellations for various latitudes, northern and southern hemisphere, different languages, and even a Kepler Star Wheel for finding stars with exoplanets.
+Uncle Al’s Star Wheels are inexpensive star maps, adjustable for any time of night in any month of the year.
 Such maps are also called planispheres.
-These star wheels were created by the Hall's Hands-On Universe project, and based on the Lawrence Hall of Science (LHS) Sky Challenger, a set of 6 star wheels, formerly available through the Hall's Discovery Corner Store.
+These star wheels were created by the Hall’s Hands-On Universe project, and based on the Lawrence Hall of Science (LHS) Sky Challenger, a set of 6 star wheels, available as a downloadable kit through The Lawrence Discovery Store.

 To Use the Star Wheels